EnigmaCurry/blog.rymcg.tech/content/blog/k3s/k3s-01-setup.md

 general, this allows you the opportunity to edit commands on the terminal prompt line, before running them.
-(In this case, you will only need to do this in the case of customizing variables, not for editing commands, which should be run with editing them.)
+(In this case, you will only need to do this in the case of customizing variables, not for editing commands, which should be run without editing them.)
 Run this to enable this feature, called `bracketed-paste`, in BASH:

 ```bash
 # Enable for the current shell: